neyona/fortune-site-2021/README.md

-# underwater-fortunes
+# underwaterfortunes
-A private repository to go with the underwaterfortunes.com site
+A public repository to go with the underwaterfortunes.com site.
+This version has personal info removed.

-More will be added as I go